kbysiec/vscode-search-everywhere/README.md

 * `searchEverywhere.shouldItemsBeSorted`

-Ability to decide wheather items should be sorted by type.
+Ability to decide whether items should be sorted by type.
 Default value: `true`

 * `searchEverywhere.exclude`